Cultured meat: Initial research

 In the early 2000s, American public health student Jason Matheny traveled to India and visited a factory chicken farm.
 Appalled by the implications of this system, he later teamed up with three scientists involved in NASA's efforts.
 In 2004, Matheny founded New Harvest to encourage development by funding research.
-In 2005, the four published the first peer-reviewed literature on the subject.
+In 2005, Jason Matheny, Pieter Edelman, Douglas McFarland & Vladimir Mironov published the first peer-reviewed literature on the subject (In vitro cultured meat production) in Tissue Engineering.

 In May 2008, PETA offered a $1 million prize to the first company to bring cultured chicken meat to consumers by 2012.
 The contestant was required to complete two tasks to earn the prize, namely to produce a cultured chicken meat product that was indistinguishable from real chicken and produce the product in large enough quantities to be competitively sold in at least 10 states.
 The contest was later extended until 4 March 2014.
 The deadline eventually expired without a winner.

 The Dutch government has invested $4 million into experiments regarding cultured meat.
 The In Vitro Meat Consortium, a group formed by international researchers, held the first international conference hosted by the Norwegian Food Research Institute in April 2008.
 Time magazine declared cultured meat production to be one of the 50 breakthrough ideas of 2009.
 In November 2009, scientists from the Netherlands announced they had managed to grow meat using cells from a live pig.